-Before joining AAA 1-B, Michael served in executive-level positions at Optum, a division of United Health Care; HAP, Midwest Health Plan; and Center for Senior Independence and Brookdale Senior Living.
-He has experience with the Medicare/Medicaid Dual Demonstration, Medicare Advantage models, PACE, capitated reimbursement programs, integrated care, assisted living and memory care, and sub-acute rehabilitation.
+Before joining AAA 1-B, Michael served in the for-profit and nonprofit sectors, holding executive-level positions at United Health Care, Henry Ford Health System, and Brookdale Senior Living.
+He has experience with Complex Care Management, Medicare/Medicaid Dual eligible population, Medicare Advantage models, PACE, capitated reimbursement programs, senior housing, integrated care, assisted living and memory care, and sub-acute rehabilitation.

-Michael has a bachelor’s degree in health administration and gerontology and a MBA from Lawrence Technological University.
-He has two grown sons.
+Michael has a doctorate in health administration from Virginia University.
+He earned his MBA at Lawrence Technological University.

 Working with AAA 1-B is gratifying, she says.